Trauma Button A Paradox Live Fansite

 My other adjacent fandoms include (but aren't limited to) A3!, Touken Ranbu, Mahoutsukai no Yakusoku, 18Trip, Idolish7, and The Idolm@ster SideM.
 There's a nonzero chance you've stumbled across my translations for some of those serieses, but I generally only translate for my oshis in other franchises.
 So let that be testament to how much I like everyone in Paralive!

 I also have lots of other pursuits and things I do offline, too.
-I contain multitudes.
+Again, my day job is completely unrelated to translation, and I am a serial hobbyist who always has a personal project or two in the works.

 Credits and Acknowledgements